Jeep Grand Wagoneer (WS)

-The Jeep Wagoneer and the Jeep Grand Wagoneer are full-size SUVs produced by the Jeep division of Stellantis North America.
-Both vehicles were released in March 2021 and were initially branded as "Wagoneer by Jeep" without the Jeep badge on vehicles.
-The models are described as the "premium extension" of the Jeep brand in marketing copy.
+The Jeep Grand Wagoneer is a full-size SUV produced by the Jeep division of Stellantis North America.
+Originally launched in March 2021 under two sub-models; the Wagoneer and Grand Wagoneer, they were initially branded as "Wagoneer by Jeep" without the Jeep badge on vehicles and were described as a "premium extension" of the Jeep brand in marketing copy.
+The Wagoneer served as the affordable mainstream model, while the Grand Wagoneer was the luxury version.
+Both were available in short wheelbase and long wheelbase "L" configurations.
 Production of the 2022 Wagoneer and Grand Wagoneer commenced in the first half of 2021 at Warren Truck Assembly.

-The model has four sub-models; the Wagoneer is the base model, and the Grand Wagoneer is the luxury model, with both available in short wheelbase and "L" long wheelbase versions.
+Due to customer confusion, the Wagoneer line was absorbed into Grand Wagoneer line in 2026.